ProgramistaZpolski/effective-waffle/portfolio/README.md

 ## Features

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

+User story: I can see personal details
+User story: I can see skills
+User story: I can see projects
+User story: I can filter projects by tag
+User story: I can see hobbies or certificates
+User story (optional): I can see experiences
+User story (optional): I can see projects on different pages

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/5ZnOYsSXM24JWnCsNFlt) was to build an application to complete the given user stories.